Skip to content

 During the fair, ASL interpreters are available to assist guests 9 a.m. to 5 p.m. daily.
 If you would like ASL interpretation during your visit, please contact us by email at accessibility@mnstatefair.org, by phone at 651-288-4448, or stop by Guest Relations at Visitors Plaza.
 (Advance arrangements are recommended.
 Requests for interpreter services will be accommodated based on interpreter availability.)

-ASL interpretation is offered at these free shows each day, no reservations required.
+ASL interpretation is offered at these free shows, no reservations required.

 All-Star Stunt Dogs Splash